bstapleton/chocobot/README.md

 }
 ```

 The `auth.json` file is excluded from the repo, so you don't go accidentally exposing your token/s to the world.
-Please remember yo keep your secrets secret :wink:
+Please remember to keep your secrets secret :wink: